Dan Rowan: Comedy team

 After his discharge, Rowan returned to California, where he teamed up with Dick Martin and started a comedy nightclub act.
-Martin was originally the straight man and Rowan the comic, but it didn't work -- as Rowan recalled, Martin could never remember lines if they weren't funny.
+Martin was originally the straight man and Rowan the comic, but it did not work—as Rowan recalled, Martin could never remember lines if they were not funny.
 They switched roles and found steady work in nightclubs.
-The established team of Tommy Noonan and Peter Marshall was friendly with Rowan and Martin, so much so that whenever Noonan and/or Marshall couldn't keep a nightclub engagement, they would send Rowan and Martin in their stead; Noonan and Marshall would often write material for Rowan and Martin to use.
+The established team of Tommy Noonan and Peter Marshall was friendly with Rowan and Martin, so much so that whenever Noonan and/or Marshall could not keep a nightclub engagement, they would send Rowan and Martin in their stead; Noonan and Marshall would often write material for Rowan and Martin to use.

-In 1958 Rowan and Martin made their movie debut in the offbeat western comedy Once Upon a Horse, written and directed by Hal Kanter.
+In 1958, Rowan and Martin made their movie debut in the offbeat western comedy Once Upon a Horse..., written and directed by Hal Kanter.
 The team was regarded as promising, but no further offers for movies materialized.
 The comics returned to nightclubs and television.
-Rowan was a serious contender to host The Hollywood Squares.
-However, former mentor Peter Marshall had since become estranged from Rowan and took the job solely to prevent Rowan from getting it, a grudge stemming from when Noonan fell ill and Marshall felt that Rowan had not shown support for Noonan's fight (Noonan would eventually die in 1968).
+Later, Rowan was a serious contender to host The Hollywood Squares.
+However, former mentor Peter Marshall had since become estranged from Rowan and took the job solely to prevent Rowan from getting it, a grudge stemming from when Noonan fell ill and Marshall felt that Rowan had not shown support for Noonan's fight to live (Noonan would eventually die in 1968).
+Marshall later found out that Rowan never told Martin he was in the running to host.

 Rowan and Martin hosted a free-wheeling television comedy revue that aired during the summer of 1967.
 NBC accepted the Rowan and Martin show, now called Rowan and Martin's Laugh-In, as a midseason replacement series, and it quickly became a national phenomenon, running through 1973.

+At the height of the show's popularity, Rowan and Martin starred in the 1969 film The Maltese Bippy, which was a notorious failure.
 Rowan also appeared twice as an actor on The Love Boat, first in a two-part 1977 episode playing the part of Alan Danver, husband of Barbara Danver, played by Juliet Mills.
-He appeared again as Matt Heller, a father estranged for 20 years from his ex-wife, Jenny Heller, played by Marion Ross, and his daughter, Beth Heller, played by Eve Plumb, in the October 30, 1982 segment "Command Performance."
+He appeared again as Matt Heller, a father estranged for 20 years from his ex-wife, Jenny Heller, played by Marion Ross, and his daughter, Beth Heller, played by Eve Plumb in the October 30, 1982 episode "Command Performance".